Rishats/variants-of-answers/readme.md

 python answers.py
 ```
 ## Configure
-Open answers.py and write your answers in to variable answers.
+Open answers.py and write your answers in to variable lst.